kyma-project/btp-manager/docs/user/03-30-management-of-service-instances-and-bindings.md

 > [!WARNING]
 > Once you delete your service instances and service bindings, you cannot revert the operation.

+> [!NOTE]
+> If you haven't deleted all the service instances and service bindings associated  with the `sap-btp-service-operator` Secret in the `kyma-system` namespace, you can't delete your Kyma cluster from the SAP BTP cockpit.
+To delete the remaining service instances and service bindings, go to Kyma dashboard.<br>
+> If you have not deleted service instances and bindings connected to your expired free tier service or trial cluster, you can still find the service binding credentials in the SAP Service Manager instance details in the SAP BTP cockpit.
+Use them to delete the leftover service instances and bindings.

 ### Delete Resources Using Kyma Dashboard

 > [!TIP]